 Seed People’s Market is an anchor at The Camp and offers environmentally-friendly products for the outdoor enthusiast and the nature lover.
-They are a Patagonia retailer, a traveler’s stop for gadgets and gear, and a treasure trove for unique toys and home products.
+They is a Patagonia retailer, a traveler’s stop for gadgets and gear, and a treasure trove for unique toys and home products.
 The inside décor features a wooden tree made from recycled wood scraps and your purchase goes home in a shopping bag made from real newspaper.

 Shopping at Purre means you’ll have the option to shop a little bit of everything.
 From clothing to eco-friendly soaps and bath products to hot chocolate on a stick, you can find a variety of items.
 You can find it in the back of The Camp near Old Vine Café and it is a perfect spot to look for a gift for the person that has everything.

 Find an eclectic mix of original jewelry designs using the finest beads and gems from around the world.